A Community Leader

 A Record of Service

-Kevin also serves as alternate Oak Bay representative on the CRD Board, CRD Hospital District, Core Area Liquid Waste Management Committee, and the Regional Housing Fund Trust Commission.
-Councillor Murdoch recently authored and promoted the Union of BC Municipalities (UBCM) motion which led to the Province's implementation of Municipal campaign finance reform.
+Mayor Murdoch authored and promoted the Union of BC Municipalities (UBCM) motion which led to the Province's implementation of Municipal campaign finance reform.

-Kevin has Chaired the Oak Bay Website Working Group and the Floor Area Review Working Group, Co-Chaired the Community Engagement Working Group, served as Council liaison to the Oak Bay Environmental Committee, and as a Director of the Greater Victoria Coalition to End Homelessness, Oak Bay High School Alumni Association, and St. Christopher's Montessori School.
+As Councillor in former years, Murdoch served on the Board of the Greater Victoria Public Library (including four years as Vice-Chair and Chair).
+He chaired the Heritage Conservation Area working group, served as Council liaison to the Oak Bay Heritage Commission, Heritage Foundation, and Oak Bay Archives, Chaired the Oak Bay Website Working Group and the Floor Area Review Working Group, Co-Chaired the Community Engagement Working Group, served as Council liaison to the Oak Bay Environmental Committee, and served as a Director of the Greater Victoria Coalition to End Homelessness, Oak Bay High School Alumni Association, and St. Christopher's Montessori School.

 For the past quarter century I have worked within the IT industry in engineering, technical design and project management.
 For the last two decades I've been in leadership roles, in technical and business management roles and in starting an online streaming media business; I bring financial, staffing, technical, and project leadership experience to the role of Mayor.
 During my years on Council I have learned a great deal about infrastructure issues, land use planning, and the legislation affecting municipalities, and I have developed good working relationships with both municipal and Provincial politicians.
 My approach to issues has been to analyse the details and to search for ways to maximize the benefit to our community.